-"Still, I'd just like to check in on him before I go."
+"Still, I'd just like to check in on him."

 The doctor led the way to Sam's room and held the door open, shutting it quietly behind her.
-She walked over to the bed and put her hand on his.
+She walked over to the bed and put her hand on Sam's.
 He looked peaceful.
 His breathing was deep and slow.
 She knew that when he woke he would struggle to find this peace again and without drugs she doubted he would sleep like this for a long time.
 She bent down and kissed his forehead.
 "Don't wake up yet," she whispered.
-She let go of his hand, left the room and headed back to the White House.